About

 Project Facts

-• Construction is estimated to begin in late 2023
+• Construction is estimated to begin in late 2024.

 What can residents expect?

-With any construction, residents can expect to see and hear heavy equipment during the sewer excavation process.
-The pictures above depict what a neighborhood will look like before, during, and after a typical project.
+With any type of construction, residents can expect to see and hear heavy equipment during the sewer excavation process.

-After the contractor installs all new pipes, they will restore the construction site according to all local and District requirements.
-This could include sodding disturbed areas, replacing disturbed pavement, reinstalling fences, etc.
+Restoration: After all new sewer pipes are installed, the contractor will restore the construction site according to all MSD and local requirements.
+This could include sodding any disturbed areas, replacing disturbed pavement, reinstalling fences, etc.

 At least one MSD Inspector will be on-site part of the day for every day the contractor is working.